jebaum/euler/README.md

 **7.c** - used sieve of eratosthenes after looking it up. much more refined prime generation than what I use in 3.c

-**8.c, 11.c, 13.c** - use scanf to read in data instead of whatever stupid thing I did before